-'A certain man planted a vineyard, and set an hedge about it, and digged a and went into a far place for the winefat, country for a long and built a tower, and time. let it out to went into a far
+A certain man planted a vineyard, and set an hedge about it, and digged a place for the winefat, and built a tower, and let it out to husbandmen, and went into a far country.

-'And at the season he sent to the husbandmen a servant, that he might receive from the

-'And again he sent unto them another servant: and at him they cast stones, and wounded him in the head, and sent him away shamefully handled.
-And again he sent another, and him they killed, and many others; beating some, and killing some.
+2 And at the season he sent to the husbandmen a servant, that he might receive from the husbandmen of the fruit of the vineyard.
+3 And they caught him, and beat him, and sent him away empty.
+4 And again he sent unto them another servant; and at him they cast stones, and wounded him in the head, and sent him away shamefully handled .
+5 And again he sent another; and him they killed, and many others ; beating some, and killing some .
+6 Having yet therefore one son, his wellbeloved, he sent him also last unto them, saying, They will reverence my son.
+7 But those husbandmen said among themselves, This is the heir; come, let us kill him, and the inheritance shall be ours.
+8 And they took him, and killed him, and cast him out of the vineyard. husbandmen, and will give the vineyard unto others.

+LUKE XX.
+9-19.

-'Having yet therefore one son, his wellA certain man planted a vineyard, and let it forth to husbandman, they beat him also. sent him away empty. and entreated him shamefully, and sent him away empty.
+A certain man planted a vineyard, and let it forth to husbandmen, and went into a far country for a long time.

-'And at the season he sent a servant to the husbandmen, that they should give him of the fruit of the vineyard: but the husbandmen beat him, and sent him away empty.

-'And again he sent a third: and they wounded him also, and cast him out.

-Then said the lord of the vineyard, What shall I do?
+10 And at the season he sent a servant to the husbandmen, that they should give him of the fruit of the vineyard: but the husbandmen beat him, and sent him away empty.
+11 And again he sent another servant: and they beat him also, and entreated him shamefully, and sent him away empty.
+12 And again he sent a third: and they wounded him also, and cast him out .
+13 Then said the lord of the vineyard.
+What shall I do?
 I will send my beloved son: it may be they will reverence him when they see him.
-'But when the husbandmen saw him, they caught him, and cast him out of the vineyard, and slew him.

-also last unto them, saying, They will reverence my son.
-But those husbandman said among themselves, This is the heir; come, let us kill him. and the inheritance shall be ours.

-beloved, be sent him reasoned among themselves, saying, This is the heir; come, let us kill him, that the inheritance may be ours.

-When the lord therefore of the vineyard cometh, what will he do unto those husbandmen?

-'And they took him, and killed him, and cast him out of the vineyard.
-What shall therefore the lord of the vineyard do?

-'So they cast him out of the vineyard, and killed him.
-What therefore shall the lord of the vineyard do unto them?
+14 But when the husbandmen saw him, they reasoned among themselves, saying, This is the heir: come, let us kill him, that the inheritance may be ours.
+15 So they cast him out of the vineyard, and killed him.
+What therefore shall the lord of the vineyard do unto them? said, God forbid.

-They say unto him, He will miserably destroy those wicked men and will let Out his vineyard unto other husbandmen, which shall render him the fruits in their seasons.
-Jesus saith unto them, Did ye never rend in the Scriptures, The stone which the builders, rejected, the same is become the head of the corner: this is the marvelous in our eyes?
-Therefore say I unto you, The kingdom of God shall be taken from you, and given to a nation bringing forth the fruits thereof.
-And whosoever shall fall

-He shall come and destroy these husbandmen, and shall give the vineyard to others.
-And when they heard it, they said, God forbid.
+41 They say unto him, He will miserably destroy those wicked men, and will let out his vineyard unto other husbandmen, which shall render him the fruits in their seasons.
+42 Jesus saith unto them, Did ye never read in the scriptures, The stone which the builders rejected, the same is become the head of the corner: this is the Lord's doing, and it is marvellous in our eyes?
+43 Therefore say I unto you The kingdom of God shall be taken from you, and given to a nation bringing forth the fruits thereof.
+44 And whosoever shall fall on this stone shall be broken: but on whomsoever it shall fall, it will grind him to powder .
+45 And when the chief priests and Pharisees had heard his parables, they perceived that he spake of them.
+46 But when they sought to lay hands on him, they feared the multitude, because they took him for a prophet.

-He will come and destroy the husbandmen, and wil give the vineyard un to others.
+9 What shall therefore the lord of the vineyard do? he will come and destroy the husbandmen, and will give the vineyard unto others.